swiftlang/swift-evolution/proposals/0209-package-manager-swift-lang-version-update.md

 The Swift compiler now allows `4.2` as an accepted value of Swift version flag (`-swift-version`).
-The `swiftLanguageVersions` API in `Package.swift` currently accepts an interger array and we need to update this API in order for packages to declare this language version if required.
+The `swiftLanguageVersions` API in `Package.swift` currently accepts an integer array and we need to update this API in order for packages to declare this language version if required.

 ## Proposed solution